brittyazel/DevTool/README.md

 9. Add function args info and description from from mapping file

 ### How to contribute
-For now this addon will be updated only when i need certain feature in my other addon development
+For now this addon will be updated only when i need certain feature in my other addon's development

 Prefered option is to use Github issue tracker if you have some todos, bugs, feature requests, and more. https://github.com/varren/ViragDevTool/issues

 Can also use Curse comments board http://mods.curse.com/addons/wow/varrendevtool

 > Inspired by Rover addon from Wildstar